 Meal times can present many opportunities for sharing germs.
 In order to keep a lid on spreading infections, make certain that you do not share any food directly with your toddler.
 Prevent siblings from sharing plates, utensils and food.
 Use paper napkins instead of linen and make sure they are disposed of immediately after use.
 Take care not to eat any food from your child’s plate and throw away any leftovers to help avoid contamination.

 Taking care of child who doesn’t feel well is tremendously hard work.
 It can sap your strength and leave you feeling run down and, consequently, more susceptible to getting sick yourself.
 Make a point of getting plenty of rest.
 If your child goes down for a nap, take a nap yourself to help keep your energy up.
 Proper nutrition can also help protect you from getting sick.
 Eat plenty of fresh fruits, vegetables and whole grains and drink fluids regularly.
+You can also take immune supplements, such as vitamins or zinc elderberry lozenges, to boost your immune system.
 If you can, try to fit in your usual exercise routine.
 It will help energize you and keep you feeling stronger.

 Above all, do not hold yourself to impossibly high standards when your child is ill.
 Many sicknesses are contagious before you even know your child is infected and it is impossible to eradicate every germ from your house.
 Illnesses are an inevitable part of living in a family.